 After almost a decade of success with its digital banking services, Bankmed aimed to prepare for the next generation of data-driven customer services.
 In 2019, the bank accelerated an initiative to move to a fresh core banking platform, including new web applications for digital banking services.
 Again, the bank turned to Qualys to help meet the stringent information security requirements for the project within a tight timeline.

 “To launch the new core banking system and web applications within just 12 months, we had to rapidly scan, pen test and harden an entirely new data centre architecture,” explains Assah.

 “When a Qualys scan of the new core banking platform revealed a large number of vulnerabilities, we knew that we needed to cut the time and effort required to prioritise, remediate and monitor the environment to meet the go-live target.”

-To help solve the challenge, the bank added Cloud Platform Apps for Threat Protection (TP), Policy Compliance (PC), and Continuous Monitoring (CM).
+To help solve the challenge, the bank added Qualys Threat Protection (TP), Policy Compliance (PC), and Continuous Monitoring (CM).